prnewsteam/prnews-cms/site/content/post/argentina-allows-morning-after-pill-to-be-bought-over-counter.md

 ---
-title: Argentina allows morning-after pill to be bought over counter
+title: Argentina allows morning-after pill to be bought over counter!
 date: 2023-06-01T11:54:45.224Z
 description: Women in Argentina will no longer require a prescription to get emergency contraception.